-Through our Dental Assistant Program, students receive training in patient care and office skills and become an integral part of the dental health care team.
+Through NWACC's dental assistant program, you will receive training in patient care and office skills and become an integral part of the dental health care team.

-NWACC's Dental Assistant Program teaches students how to assist dentists and increase the efficiency in delivering oral health care.
-Classroom, laboratory, and clinical instruction will provide students with a broad background in all aspects of dentistry.
+The program teaches you how to assist dentists and increase the efficiency in delivering oral health care.
+Classroom, laboratory and clinical instruction will provide you with a broad background in all aspects of dentistry.

-Students will become proficient in patient care, such as dietary counseling, monitoring vital signs, administering and monitoring nitrous oxide, taking impressions, and providing post-operative care and instructions.
-Students will also obtain office skills such as customer service and computer proficiency.
+You will become proficient in patient care, such as dietary counseling, monitoring vital signs, administering and monitoring nitrous oxide, taking impressions, and providing post-operative care and instructions.
+You will also obtain office skills such as customer service and computer proficiency.

-Once the Dental Assistant Program is completed, students will receive a Dental Assisting Technical Certificate and a Certificate of Proficiency in Dental Assisting.
-Students with additional hours may qualify for an Associate Degree in General Studies with the Dental Assisting hours fulfilling the elective credit requirements.
+Once the program is completed, you will receive a Dental Assisting Technical Certificate and a Certificate of Proficiency in Dental Assisting.
+If you have additional hours, you may qualify for an Associate Degree in General Studies with the dental assisting hours fulfilling the elective credit requirements.

 - Good hand-eye coordination